 all pictures courtesy of Oleksiy Kachmar

-This environment has been created in and around the house of Vitaliy Trybushnyy, a psychiatrist who lives in the city of Kherson in Ukraine.
+This art environment has been created in and around the house of Vitaliy Trybushnyy, a psychiatrist who lives in the city of Kherson in Ukraine.

 Life and works

-In the nineteen-seventies Trybushnyy was not a middle of the road personality.
+In the 1970's Trybushnyy was not a middle of the road personality.
 He had long hair and wore jeans and he told the police who wanted to correct his appearance, that the Constitution of the USSR did not forbid jeans and his kind of hair.

 The next twenty years he enlarged his collection, arranging the items in an exposition in and around his place of living, which he named the Museum of Totalitarism.

-This outsider art environment/museum in Kherson doesn't get much official attention, neither from politicians, historians or art critics.
+This art environment/museum in Kherson doesn't get much official attention, neither from politicians, historians or art critics.
 It is not mentioned in a list of musea in Ukraine.

 Re-opened in a new setting in spring 2015